Brian De Palma’s debut feature. Describing this Möbius strip of a film will prove tricky. Spoilers follow.

 The film documents a few afternoon hours where a young woman named Karen meets up with her friend Tracy.
 They visit a boutique, then split while Tracy goes to the bank.
 Karen then spies her director boyfriend Chris on the street and follows him into his studio.
 She later leaves, finds a note from Tracy, and re-enters the studio, never to return.

 The film then jumps back an hour and picks up Tracy at the bank.
 We follow her out, watch her leave the note, then go to retrieve a dress.
-Tracy just misses Karen but soon sees a strange man emerge wheeling a large trunk on a dolly.
+Tracy just misses Karen enter the studio but soon sees a strange man emerge wheeling a large trunk.
 A tuft of Karen’s dress sprouts from said trunk.
 Tracy follows the man to a cemetery where he assaults her with an ice-pick.

 Jump back again.
 This time we follow Otto, the trunk-wheeling man, who proves to be a deranged—albeit harmless—prankster.
 I needn’t spoil what he does but suffice it to say we learn his assault on Tracy was harmless, but Chris turns up in the cemetery and assaults Otto with an ice-pick.